What are Fixed Costs? Here’s Why They Matter.

 Use a concept from Passion Budgeting and focus on cutting expenses from your budget that bring you the least amount of happiness.
 Variable expenses, like eating out with friends, buying new clothes, and traveling, often yield the most happiness.
 Cut high fixed costs that are not additive to your life.

-Many people can feel trapped by their rent or mortgage payment.
+Many people can feel trapped by their rent or mortgage payments.
 Use the smart money calculator to determine how much rent you can afford or how much house you can afford.
-One of the best smart money moves is to not commit to high housing costs that will erode your budget.
+One of the best smart money moves is not committing to high housing costs that will erode your budget.
 If you can control your fixed costs, the rest of the budgeting process will take care of itself.

 Smart Summary